About OEC Solutions

 Because authority was never intentionally redesigned.

-The work is focused and deliberate: transferring real ownership and decision authority into the leadership team so the business no longer depends on the owner as its operating center.
+Making authority explicit: who decides what, over what domain, to what standard.
+Aligning accountability with real decision rights.
+Transferring genuine ownership to the leadership team so the business no longer depends on the owner as its operating center.

-When authority is clear, and ownership is real, decisions move, leaders act, accountability strengthens, and the business stops defaulting back to the owner
+When authority is clear, and ownership is real, decisions move, leaders act, accountability holds, and the business stops defaulting back to the owner.

-I’m not interested in surface alignment or theoretical models.
-I focus on how authority actually operates, where it breaks down, and what needs to change so leaders can truly own outcomes.
+His focus is on how authority actually operates, where it breaks down, and what has to change for leaders to genuinely own outcomes.

 In many businesses, the constraint isn't hidden.